 Today is April 15 and the Navigate the Chaos question to consider is “how often do you pivot?”
 Successful American writer William A. Ward noted “The pessimist complains about the wind; the optimist expects it to change; and the realist adjusts the sail.”
-Those navigating the chaos are realists and make the necessary adjustments to pivot in order to translate their dreams into realities.
+Those leveraging their mind, body, and spirit to navigate the chaos are often realists and make the necessary adjustments to pivot to translate their dreams into reality.

-For entrepreneurs and other engaged with a start-up or new business, changing direction is very common.
+Pivoting is difficult though, and often born out of necessity.
+For example, research into the world of business start-ups provides an illustration.
+For entrepreneurs and other engaged with a start-up or new business, changing direction is common.
 As Professor Amar Bhide at Columbia University has shown, 70% of all successful new businesses end up with a strategy different from the one they initially pursued.
-A well-known example is Netflix, which started as a door-to-door DVD rental service but as technology changed the company pivoted to providing digital streaming of movies and, eventually, original programming.
-Two other well-known examples of companies that pivoted are Instagram and Wrigley Gum.